-- CONTROL - Adapt the manner and speed of your skiing to your and to the general conditions on the mountain including the traffic on the slopes.
+2. CONTROL YOUR SPEED - Adapt the manner and speed of your skiing to your ability and to the general conditions on the mountain including the traffic on the slopes.

 6. STOPPING ON THE PISTE - Stop only at the edge of the piste or where you can be seen easily.
 After a fall, a skier or snowboarder must move clear of the piste as soon as they can.

 10. IDENTIFICATION - All those involved in an accident, including witnesses whether a responsible party or not, should exchange names and addresses.

 Other tips for staying safe on the mountains: